 With age, your skin starts to become thin and loses its firmness.
-This gradual thinning of your skin, supported by other factors, turns your skin crepey and paper-like.
-Crepey skin looks flaccid with a degree of sagging.
+This gradual thinning of your skin, along with other factors, turns your skin crepey and paper-like.
+Crepey skin appears flaccid with a degree of sagging.
 With age, the production of collagen and elastin, the natural proteins that keep your skin firm and elastic, declines.
 That’s when your skin starts turning crepey.
 It is a prolonged and gradual process and may take years to appear.
 However, in most cases, your skin starts to turn crepey in your 40s.

 Crepey skin is not the same as wrinkles.
 Wrinkles first appear as creases in the skin and then gradually begin to look more like deep crevices.
 Most of the times, the wrinkles start appearing on areas associated with your facial expressions.
 For instance, you get crow’s feet on the outer corners of your eyes when you squint, and laugh lines when you smile.
-When you are young, your skin can bounce back.
+When you are young, your skin is more resilient and can bounce back from injury.
 But with age, your skin can’t bounce back to its actual form quickly.
-Slowly, grooves start to appear in those areas that later develop into wrinkles.
+Slowly, grooves start to appear in those areas, which later develop into wrinkles.

-While wrinkles appear in a small area of your skin, crepey skin appears on larger areas.
-It is related to both the epidermis and the dermis (deeper layer) of your skin along with the drop in the production of collagen and elastin.
-The skin on your neck, chest, hands, and any other body parts may turn crepey.
+While wrinkles usually appear in a small area of your skin, crepey skin appears on larger surface areas.
+It affects both the epidermis and the dermis (deeper layer) of your skin and is due to the drop in the production of collagen and elastin.
+The skin on your neck, chest, arms, hands, and any other body parts may become crepey.

 What causes your skin turn crepe-like?
 Find out next.

 A few factors can turn your skin crepey.
 The first is